robertialenti/Bike-Share/README.md

 - Environment Canada, Daily Weather in Montreal: https://climate.weather.gc.ca/climate_data/daily_data_e.html?StationID=51157

 ## Code
-Code for the project is written entirely in Python and separated into 8 sections.
+Code for the project is written entirely in Python and separated into 9 sections.
 I run the code primarily on a computing cluster, given that the complete raw dataset is too large to be saved in memory.
 To run the code without modification, begin by specifying a filepath pointing to the project's directory.
 Then, store the Bixi ride-level data in year-specific folders in `data/ridership/`, geocoded bike network data from the City of Montreal in `data/bike_network/`, and weather data from Environment Canada in `data/weather/`.
 In the same project directory, create empty folders called `figures` and `output` to collect results.

 Those looking to use the script to generate a GIF of ridershare usage by Bixi station, as is done in the script, will need a free chart_studio account.

 ### 1. Preliminaries
 In this section, I simply import modules that I'll need to conduct the work.
 I take advantage of a number of widely used libraries for data science, spatial analysis, and econometrics.
 I also select a filepath, which is automatically selected based on whether I am working on my personal computer or computing cluster.

-### 2. Importing and Cleaning Data
+### 2. Importing and Cleaning Ridership Data
 I begin by reading and appending Bixi's ride-level microdata.
 In some years, Bixi provides ride-level data by month, while in other years all of the ridership data is included in a single dataset.
 Variable names change somewhat through time, as do date formats.
 The code handles these intertemporal inconsistencies.
 The dataset includes all of the approximately 62 million rides completed on Bixi bikes between April 2014 and July 2024.

 In order to generate aggregate statistics by station, it is important to have a unique and time-invariant station identifier.
 The ride-level data from Bixi provides two potentially useful identifiers: $\text{Station Name}$ and $\text{Station Code}$.
 However, both can be unreliable as the same station may use different names or different station codes, in the same year and through time.